-After all of the preparation you have done for the technical and behavioral questions that will come up in your next product design job interview, you might think you are ready to go in with confidence and nail your interview.
-Which you are!
+After all of the preparation you have done for your product design technical interviews and the behavioral interview questions that will come up, you might think you are ready to nail your interviews.
+And, for the most part, you are!

 But, there is one final aspect you should prepare.
-At the end of each interview, it is a certain fact that the interviewer will ask if you have any questions for them.
-A lot of people think of these questions on the fly, but that doesn’t make any sense.
-Asking thoughtful questions at the end of the interview can often give you the final push when it comes to interviewer feedback.
+At the end of each interview, the interviewer will always ask if you have any questions for them.
+A lot of people decide to just think of these questions on the fly, but that doesn’t make any sense.
+Asking thoughtful questions at the end of the interview can often give you the final push you need when the interviewer leaves feedback.

-As a product designer at Airbnb and now an advisor here at Pathrise, I’ve interviewed hundreds of candidates throughout my career.
-We always make a note if candidates ask good questions in this section of the interview and then we use this feedback to determine if we think the candidate would accept the position and remain interested in the role in the long term.
-Basically, asking good questions often affects the decision to move forward and/or extend an offer to a candidate.
+As a product designer at Getaround and now a mentor here at Pathrise, I’ve interviewed hundreds of candidates throughout my career.
+I always make a note if candidates ask good questions at the end of the session.
+That’s because employers use this feedback to determine if the candidate would accept the position and remain interested in the role long term.
+Basically, asking good questions can affect the decision to move forward and/or extend an offer to a candidate.

-So, we’ve come up with the best questions for product designers to ask in their interviews to ensure they show interest.
+Therefore, it is extremely important to be prepared!
+So, we’ve come up with the best questions for product designers to ask in their interviews so you can prepare for your sessions with confidence.

 - What does the design process look like here?
 How much time is spent prototyping before moving into full design?